 As a nature enthusiast, you are bound to love wildlife.
 Their beauty and even the sound of those creatures make you go gaga.
 However, it’s all good up until a certain point.
 At night, even an avid naturalist would like to sleep with no disturbance at all.
 But chirp sounds by cricket are something that you hear only at night.
 So, how to get rid of cricket noise at night?

-While hearing cricket chirping at a campsite or a hiking trip sounds pretty amazing, chances of feeling the same in your house are very slim.
+While hearing cricket chirping at a campsite or on a hiking trip sounds pretty amazing, the chances of feeling the same in your house are very slim.
 As crickets chirp only at night, this might be a big issue if you are a light dozer.
-Most people can’t relax unless there is a total silence around them.
+Most people can’t relax unless there is total silence around them.
 If you live in a place where crickets are frequent visitors, consider your sleep gone.

-How and Why Do Crickets Make Noise?
+Why Do Crickets Make Noise?

 There is a popular myth that crickets generate the chirping sound by rubbing their rear legs together.
 But it is just a misconception.
 Instead of the legs, a cricket actually uses its wings that have veins going down the lower side.
 During the friction, the comb-like parts of the veins scrape with the other wing’s surface.
-Thus, the unique chirping sound is created.
+Thus, a unique chirping sound is created.

 They communicate through this specific ‘song’ like vibration.
-Did you know that the chirping sound is made by the male crickets only?
+Did you know that the chirping sound is made by male crickets only?
 They sing to attract female crickets.
 That specific sound is also one kind of warning sign to the other male crickets.

-Some might be mistaken to think that the crickets and grasshoppers are the same.
+Some might be mistaken to think that crickets and grasshoppers are the same.
 But that is not true.
 Think about it, what does a grasshopper look like?
 Well, their antennae are shorter.
 Also, they make sounds by rubbing their hind legs against their wings.
 While the crickets are nocturnal, the grasshoppers are diurnal.

 You can also sense the weather condition by hearing their chirping style.
 If the weather is cold, the sound will be slow and sluggish.
 In warm weather, the sound will be fast.